"What is Identity Theft and how can I protect myself"

 Identity theft involves acquiring key pieces of someone's identifying information, such as name, address, date, of birth, or Social Security number to commit fraud.
 With this information a thief could take over the victim's financial accounts, open new bank accounts, purchase automobiles, and apply for loans, credit cards, and Social Security benefits.

-Hampton Roads Bankshares is committed to the addressing the financial concerns of its customers by providing information to combat the issue of Identity Theft.
+Hampton Roads Bankshares is committed to addressing the financial concerns of its customers by providing information to combat the issue of Identity Theft.

 Below are some useful steps to aid in reducing your risk of identity theft.